 We do not engage in the trading of derivative financial instruments in the normal course of business.
-In the event interest rates were to increase 100 basis points and holding all other variables constant, annual net income and cash flows for the following year would decrease by approximately \$0.3 million as a result of the Company's variable-rate debt, including the effect of the interest rate contract.
-The effect of the 100 basis points increase would decrease the fair value of our new variable-rate debt by approximately \$2.8 million.
+In the event interest rates were to increase 100 basis points and holding all other variables constant, annual net income and cash flows for the following year would decrease by approximately \$2.8 million as a result of the Company's variable-rate debt, including the effect of the interest rate contract.
+The effect of the 100 basis points increase would not be expected to significantly impact the fair value of our variable-rate debt.